sitamgithub-MSIT/jina-txtfy/README.md

 To install the required dependencies and set up the environment, follow these steps:

 1. Clone the repository: `git clone https://github.com/sitamgithub-MSIT/jina-txtfy.git`
-2. Change the directory: `cd PeekText`
+2. Change the directory: `cd jina-txtfy`
 3. Create a virtual environment: `python -m venv tutorial-env`
 4. Activate the virtual environment:
    - For Windows: `tutorial-env\Scripts\activate`